 I have been teaching Art and Photography for the last eight years whilst continuing to engage with my own personal practice.
-I am now looking for a new project outside the classroom.
 I have been exhibiting, winning the odd prize and designing fabric for Unclaimed Upholstery alongside my teaching, and filling up sketchbook after sketchbook on my commute.
 I'm brimful of ideas.
 I continue to engage with my own personal practice and I am dedicated to staying abreast of developments within the art world.
 I regularly attend workshops and art-educational events in my own time, for example, I took part in a week-long ‘Summer School’ at Tate Modern, during which I explored how young people can access contemporary art and engage in a gallery environment.
 I am always looking to engage with arts and community projects.
-I'm full of energy!
 Before I was a teacher, I was a PA, and I still like to organise things.
 I have a strange penchant for filing and like nothing more than ticking off a big 'to-do' list.
 When I've finished my own, I start other peoples.
 Maybe yours could be next?Locked Pro Plan feature

 I have been teaching Art and Photography for eight years at inner-London comprehensives.
 I am committed to providing my pupils with an inclusive Art education and I believe a sense of achievement and worth for all is essential.
 In my practice I am as comfortable teaching 3D techniques as I am drawing, painting, designing and printmaking.
 I believe these ideas and methods should be placed in an art-historical context that embraces social and cultural diversity, and my Art History background supports me in this.
 Overall, I teach a balance of traditional and technical methods while allowing pupils to take ownership of their work via more innovative means.